IHE/ITI.Topologies/topologies.md

 Networks should expose to each other standard interfaces that abstract away their underlying topologies to the greatest extent possible.
 Ideally, these would be the same standards based interfaces used to communicate between communities within networks, and this can be accomplished with thoughtful and consistent use of IHE's integration profiles.
 If this is done well, then understanding the design of the other network would not be necessary to facilitate communication.

-That said, there a a few instances where members of one network might need to understand another network's layout in order to interpret the information they are receiving.
+That said, there are a few instances where members of one network might need to understand another network's layout in order to interpret the information they are receiving.
-The two cases this white paper will address are
+The two cases this white paper will address are:

 1. Situations where information received from another network needs to be attributed to a particular organization that resides within that other network
 2. Situations where a message needs to be delivered to a particular recipient within another network